-For administrators and designers, SharePoint Home Sites bring new sense to the confusion 1+n different hub sites might cause your users.
-They act as aggregators and somewhat natural landing or front pages for the members in your organization.
+For administrators and designers, SharePoint Home Sites bring a new sense to the confusion 1+n different hub sites might cause your users.
+They act as aggregators and somewhat natural landing or front pages for the members of your organization.

 For mobile users, home sites can be accessed through shortcuts from the SharePoint Start (which is the “home” view for SharePoint mobile app – and used to be called “SharePoint Home”) to different sub-organizations inside an organization, that a user might belong to.

 SharePoint Home sites are not GA yet.
 They’re in fact not even in targeted release – but they should be available in the coming months.

 A lot of organizations will probably be using just one Home site – and will probably move that to the root of the tenant, so that the most natural landing page for most users will just be an address like https://contoso.sharepoint.com/.
 And since you’ll get redirected to the tenant root a lot of times anyway, it’s really useful that the tenant root makes sense.

 SharePoint Start page used to be called “SharePoint Home”.
 With SharePoint Home sites launched, of your SharePoint experience.
 Note, that it’s the only term in this glossary, that is not a plural – there’s just one home, and that’s not planned to change.
 This is mainly because it is, technically speaking, a special application page, and it’ll adapt to each user accessing it, but also offer very little customization opportunities.